-Ann Arbor is much more than just the University of Michigan.
-With a population of around 117,000 (making it the 6th largest city in Michigan), Ann Arbor is best known for its arts and cultural offerings, parks, events, and restaurants.
+Ann Arbor is more than the University of Michigan.
+A population of 121,000+ makes it the fifth largest city in Michigan, and it’s filled with plenty of things to see and do.

-Ann Arbor is also home to the Ann Arbor Civic Theatre, the Ann Arbor Symphony Orchestra, The Ark, the Comedy Showcase, the Farmers Market, the Hands-On Museum, the Kerrytown Concert House and the Michigan Theater.
-Jeff Daniels’ Purple Rose Theatre Company is a few miles away in Chelsea.
+There are so many options to choose from, including the Ann Arbor Civic Theatre, the Ann Arbor Symphony Orchestra, The Ark, the Comedy Showcase, Kerrytown Concert House and, in the heart of campus, the State and Michigan theaters.
+Just a few miles away in Chelsea, you’ll find Jeff Daniels’ Purple Rose Theatre Company.

 Aside from all manner of collegiate sporting events, the Ann Arbor Art Fairs are not to be missed.
 These are held on the city’s streets and take place over four days in July; more than 500,000 people visit the Fairs each year.
 Other events include the Ann Arbor Summer Festival, with free music and movies, the MardiGras-like Festifools (usually around the first of April), the Rolling Sculpture Car Show and many others.